 Clusters and server groups

-For high availability and performance, each type of server should be set up as a cluster behind a load balancer.
-For Remedy servers, these clusters are referred to as server groups.
+For high availability and performance, each server type should be set up as a cluster behind a load balancer.
+For Remedy servers, these clusters are called server groups.

 Remedy Single Sign-On